posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

   })
   ```

-  This doesn't affect lazy loaders as they are not awaited in navigations so the update could happen before or after the navigation is completed.
+  A lazy loader can use `commit: 'after-load'` but since it's not awaited during the navigation, it might be reflected **after the navigation**.

 - `server`: By default, loaders are executed on both, client, and server.
 Setting this to false will skip its execution on the server.
+Like `lazy: true`, this also changes the type of the returned `data` to `ShallowRef<T | undefined>`:

   ```ts twoslash
   import { defineBasicLoader as defineLoader } from 'unplugin-vue-router/runtime'